nightdevil00/calos/README.md

 ### Who is calOS for?

 CalOS is directed to primarily desktop users who have some familiarity with Arch Linux and wanted to try their hand at Hyprland.
-It ships with defaults that are already very game-friendly (Steam especially) with a high amount of configurability.
+It ships with defaults that are already very gaming-friendly (Steam especially) with a high amount of configurability.
 Productivity is not the main goal, functionality is.
 If you use your desktop PC as a glorified web browser, gaming machine or social outlet, calOS is for you.
 You can always add on whatever else you like, but at it's base default configuration, calOS is simply a really nice Hyprland skin designed to be as bare as possible so you can add your own magic.

 ## Overview